Wearespine0001/spine/README.md

 ## What Causes Sciatica?

-The [**sciatica**](https://wearespine.in/sciatica-treatment-home/) nerve is the largest nerve in the human body.
+The sciatic nerve is the largest nerve in the human body.
 When it becomes irritated or compressed, it can cause pain, numbness, or tingling sensations.
 Here are the most common causes:

 ### 1. Herniated Disc
 A herniated or slipped disc occurs when one of the rubbery cushions between your vertebrae in the spine (discs) slips out of place, pressing against the sciatic nerve.
 This is one of the most common causes of sciatica.